gustavokv/gustavokv/README.md

 # 💫 About Me:
-🌱 I'm currently learning OpenGL<br>📪 How to reach me volobueffgustavo@gmail.com
+🌱 I'm currently learning Python and OpenGL<br>📪 How to reach me volobueffgustavo@gmail.com

 ## 🌐 Socials: